Logius-standaarden/API-Design-Rules/DesignRules.md

   <dl>
       <dt>Statement</dt>
       <dd>
-         API documentation must be provided in the form of an OpenAPI definition document which conforms to the OpenAPI Specification (from v3 onwards).
+         API documentation MUST be provided in the form of an OpenAPI definition document which conforms to the OpenAPI Specification (from v3 onwards).
       </dd>
       <dt>Rationale</dt>
       <dd>
          The OpenAPI Specification (OAS) [[OPENAPIS]] defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 When properly defined, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
-         API documentation must be provided in the form of an OpenAPI definition document which conforms to the OpenAPI Specification (from v3 onwards).
+         API documentation MUST be provided in the form of an OpenAPI definition document which conforms to the OpenAPI Specification (from v3 onwards).
 As a result, a variety of tools can be used to render the documentation (e.g. Swagger UI or ReDoc) or automate tasks such as testing or code generation.
-The OAS document should provide clear descriptions and examples.
+The OAS document SHOULD provide clear descriptions and examples.
       </dd>
       <dt>Implications</dt>
       <dd>